dustinpfister/videoground-beta-world/dae/hum/README.md

 ## todo

 * (done) have a 2d outline of the bird
-* () start making the rest of the body from the 2d outline by using a miror modifer.
+* (done) start making the rest of the body from the 2d outline by using a miror modifer.
+* () make a custom shape that is not just a bevel